wojtekerbetowski/erbetowski.pl/source/_drafts/2015-12-11-make-it-stick.md

 [^comment]: # Tools, which may help you in memorizing new knowledge.
 Book showed an example of a man, that memorized 3-digit-long strings as single word, which let him quickly memorize long numbers (by these threes).

-* Why is it helpful to give new ideas extra meaning?
+* Why it is helpful to give new ideas extra meaning?

 [^comment]: # When you attach new knowledge to an existing one (additional meaning) you gain an extra path to retrieve that knowledge.

-* Is your intuition of what knowledge do you possess, and which you need to gain, helpful?
+* Is your intuition helpful, on discovering which knowledge have you possessed, and which you need to work on?

 [^comment]: # It might even be harmful.
 Use objective quizzing to test your knowledge.
 Illusion of knowing may confuse you.